Ground Penetrating Radar

 than other methods, such as

-GPR is also used to detect subsurface geological features like rock shelves and natural obstructions prior to construction.
+GPR is also used to detect subsurface geological features like rock shelves and natural obstructions before construction.
 GPR helps assess construction sites avoiding previously unforeseen problems that might delay work or increase costs on projects.

 If a utility or electrical line